-When your dermatology patients don’t come knocking as often as you’d initially hoped they would, the biggest factor you should look into is marketing.
-Some of us have been there: weeks with only a handful of bookings, maybe even a downward trend when it comes to the number of appointments booked.
+When your dermatology patients don’t come knocking as often as you hope, the biggest factor you should look into is digital marketing.
+Weeks with only a handful of bookings, a downward trend when it comes to the number of appointments booked.
 After all, even the most skilled dermatologists might not get their desired amount of clients-- especially without first knowing how to market their practice.
+Of course, digital marketing and dermatology are vastly different subjects.
+To make them work hand-in-hand, however, can result in huge value for any dermatology practice.

 Just like any software, websites require maintenance to keeping the site working properly.
 Avoiding website maintenance is like not having regular oil changes on your vehicle.
 You wouldn’t drive your car very long if you didn’t look after its maintenance, would you?
 Well, the same process is true for your website.
 Your website should always be live, ready for customers and presenting your business at its finest.